 - Played straight in Wizards of Waverly Place.

-- Buffy the Vampire Slayer.
-Because Real Dreams Are Weirder this is seen in Xander's dream in "Restless" when his girlfriend Anya is driving their ice cream truck.
+- Done purposefully in Buffy the Vampire Slayer: This is seen in Xander's dream in "Restless" when his girlfriend Anya is driving their ice cream truck.
 "I think I've figured out how to steer by gesturing emphatically."

 - Like everything else in Bottom, the back projection when Richie and Eddie are "driving" was sped up to such a ludicrous rate that it couldn't help but be hilarious.